homeLibraryBlog

 A blanket policy could incentivize workers to work until their retention payout and then move on, merely slowing employee churn.

-Design of the retention bonus program graphic
+design of the retention business program graphic

 An alternative retention strategy is to use skills-based compensation to motivate employees and skills-based learning to develop their skills.